 Many investors use a company-sponsored 401(k) retirement plan as a basic retirement savings tool.
 This type of account is usually arranged by employers for their employees.
-Pretax contributions to a traditional 401(k) grow on a tax-deferred basis and, along with the 401(k)’s earnings, aren’t taxed until the money is withdrawn.
+Pre-tax contributions to a traditional 401(k) grow on a tax-deferred basis and, along with the 401(k)’s earnings, aren’t taxed until the money is withdrawn.
 While employees can usually direct where their money is invested, the employer generally controls the available investment options within the account.
-For example, many companies require employees to invest their money in their choice of company stock or a limited number of mutual funds that have been selected and approved by the company.
+For example, many companies limit employees to invest their money in their choice of company stock or a limited number of mutual funds that have been pre-selected and approved by the company.

 Many employers match an employee’s 401(k) contributions, which gives plan participants additional incentive to save.
 For example, an employer may choose to “match” employee contributions up to 3% of an employee’s salary, or at a higher or lower rate if they so elect.
 Typically, employer contributions are based on a specific percentage of an employee’s pay and are often subject to a vesting period.
 Employer matching helps the employee save more money and the power of compounding can help it grow faster, to provide more funds for use in retirement.

 Contribution limits for IRAs are much lower.
-For the 2018 tax year, limits are $5,500 or $6,500 for account holders who are 50 or older.iI
+For the 2022 tax year, limits are $6,000 or $7,000 for account holders who are 50 or older.iI

 The primary objective of retirement accounts is to help people save money and invest for retirement, so retirement accounts often deter investors from taking withdrawals before retirement.
 However, if you need access to these funds before retirement, you may be able to obtain an exception to the 10% early withdrawal penalty depending on your circumstances.
 Generally, all retirement savings plans restrict withdrawals before age 59.5.
 However, Roth IRAs and Roth 401(k)s place additional restrictions on contributions made within the previous five years.